kubernetes/kubernetes/docs/proposals/dramatically-simplify-cluster-creation.md

 **_In time to be an alpha feature in Kubernetes 1.4._**

+Note: the current plan is to deliver `kubeadm` which implements these stories as "alpha" packages built from master (after the 1.4 feature freeze), but which are capable of installing a Kubernetes 1.4 cluster.

 * *Install*: As a potential Kubernetes user, I can deploy a Kubernetes 1.4 cluster on a handful of computers running Linux and Docker by typing two commands on each of those computers.
 The process is so simple that it becomes obvious to me how to easily automate it if I so wish.

 * *Pre-flight check*: If any of the computers don't have working dependencies installed (e.g. bad version of Docker, too-old Linux kernel), I am informed early on and given clear instructions on how to fix it so that I can keep trying until it works.